Finding stillness in the midst of life is not always easy, in fact, it’s downright hard most days.

 So maybe we first start by finding a moment.
 A moment where there is peace, where the mind quiets, and you feel like you can take a few deep breaths.

 It might only be a brief minute or two as you observe a small detail, a beautiful sunset, watching your child sleep, or enjoy the still of the morning with a hot cup of tea or coffee.

-If you follow me on Instagram you may have noticed a new hashtag on some of my posts #bestillmoment.
+If you follow me on Instagram, you may have noticed a new hashtag on some of my posts #bestillmoment.
 I usually find these moments on my morning walks outside with Bailey or in unexpected places.
-Like when I look out the window at the back of the house and get to see a Bald Eagle fly by, or when driving home after a weekend visiting my Mom and I see an unusual, beautiful cloud formation, or flowers in bloom or feel the temperature change and a hush fall as I enter a wooded area.
+Like when I look out the window at the back of the house and get to see a Bald Eagle fly by, or when driving home after a weekend visiting my Mom and I see an unusual, beautiful cloud formation, or flowers in bloom or feel the temperature change and a hush fell as I enter a wooded area.

 These moments happen when I slow down enough to look around and see, and I mean really see, not just rush by.

-Okay I will admit then sometimes on our walks I’m probably yelling at Bailey to “get back here!” (especially if he is sniffing around a known nutria or porcupine hideout!) but, other than that I do try to pay attention, looking around for details in a scene, small moments, be still moments.
+Okay, I will admit then sometimes on our walks I’m probably yelling at Bailey to “get back here!” (especially if he is sniffing around a known nutria or porcupine hideout!) but, other than that I do try to pay attention, looking around for details in a scene, small moments, be still moments.

 Finding a be still moment is something we have to train ourselves to look for.
 It doesn’t come naturally.
 For me, one tool I use is my camera.
-For you it might be your camera phone, a small notebook, a journal, or even the notes app on your smartphone.
+For you, it might be your camera phone, a small notebook, a journal, or even the notes app on your smartphone.

 Document Your Moments

 You can also document these moments by printing a picture and adding it to a journal.
 Add notes about the When, Where, How, and Why.
-Don’t forget to include how you felt in that moment.
+Don’t forget to include how you felt at that moment.